 May is Mental Health Awareness Month, but for many of us, the pandemic has brought mental health into focus.

-23andMe wants to raise awareness about the issue, and give our employees some tools they can use to cope in these trying times.
-We also want to share some of what we’re doing with those outside the company.
-First we just need to recognize that these are trying times.
+23andMe wants to raise awareness about the issue and give our employees some tools to cope with these trying times.
+We also want to share what we do with those outside the company.
+First, we just need to recognize that these are trying times.

 Beyond COVID-19, political upheaval, war, economic uncertainty, and other stressors have compounded to create a mental health crisis.
 This crisis has hit some of us harder than others.

 The World Health Organization (WHO) reported a 25 percent increase in anxiety and depression worldwide.
-In December of 2021, in a rare advisory, the U.S. Surgeon General warned that young people were in the midst of an unprecedented mental health crisis
+In December 2021, in a rare advisory, the U.S. Surgeon General warned that young people were in the midst of an unprecedented mental health crisis.

-Working parents are also feeling mentally stressed; more than 66 percent reported that they felt “burned out,” according to a recent study by researchers at Ohio State University.
+Working parents also feel mentally stressed; more than 66 percent reported feeling “burned out,” according to a recent study by researchers at Ohio State University.
 And not that you need more confirmation, but a study last year by the Society for Human Resource Management found that almost half of all working people were burned out or emotionally drained.

 “It’s too bad it took a pandemic to do that,” said Dr. Vidya Krishnan, the Chief Psychiatrist and Medical Director for the Children’s Health Council and a program called RISE that is focused on helping teens in mental health crises.

-The comment came up during an internal company-wide meeting at 23andMe, which is part of a series of talks and presentations meant to help raise awareness and give employees tools to help themselves and others struggling with their own mental health challenges.
+The comment came up during an internal company-wide meeting at 23andMe, part of a series of talks and presentations meant to raise awareness and give employees tools to help themselves and others struggling with mental health challenges.

 23andMe is committed to helping its employees identify strategies for overcoming some of these challenges.
-Some of this involves simply providing space and permission to talk about it, but we’re also offering tips for reducing stress.
+Some of this involves simply providing space and permission to talk about it, but we also offer tips for reducing stress.

 Here are some of the resources and additional information from those sessions.
-And you can check out the full stream here.
+You can also check out the full stream here.

 Striking a Balance Between Work and Life

-Psychologist and author, Dr. Lauren Cook, was joined by Joey Price, a leadership coach and the CEO of Jumpstart HR, who together shared mental health resources to help you avoid burnout and find balance.
+Dr. Lauren Cook, a psychologist and author, was joined by Joey Price, a leadership coach and the CEO of Jumpstart HR.
+Together, they shared mental health resources to help people avoid burnout and find balance.

 How to approach your day:

-Adding on to Dr. Cook’s advice, Joey touches on how to take the same approach for the rest of your day.
+In addition to Dr. Cook’s advice, Joey suggests taking the same approach for the rest of your day.

 It’s also important to communicate this with your supervisor and team members so they know what works best for you.